-The school is committed to the principles of Working Together to Safeguard Children which states that a 'child centred approach is fundamental to safeguarding and promoting the welfare of every child.
-A child centred approach means keeping the child in focus when making decisions about their lives and working in partnership with them and their families.'
+The school is committed to the principles of Working Together to Safeguard Children which states that a 'A child centred approach is fundamental to safeguarding and promoting the welfare of every child.
+All practitioners should follow the principles of the Children Acts 1989 and 2004.
+These Acts make clear that the welfare of children is paramount and that they are best looked after within their families, with their parents playing a full part in their lives, unless compulsory intervention in family life is necessary.